Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To confirm that a visitor user can open their Dashboard and view Current (Today/Future) and Past visits with correct filtering and counts.

+**Preconditions:**
+- Visitor user account exists and is authenticated
+- Visitor has visits scheduled (some current, some past)
+- Dashboard page is accessible
+- Date filtering logic is implemented

 **Actions:**
 - Step 1: Sign in as a visitor user
 - Step 2: Navigate to Dashboard page